Reboare/backup/general-linux/privilege-escalation.md

 brw-rw---- 1 root disk 8, 1 Feb  5 13:38 /dev/sda1
 ```

 From this we can use debugfs to enumerate the entire disk with effectively root level privileges.
-We also have full read-write access to the disk block files.
-We can extricate these or write arbitrary data to them.
+We also have full read-write access to the disk block files, so we can extricate these or write arbitrary data to them.
+With the disk group, we are effectively root, just in a roundabout way.

 ##### video